BYU-ITC-544/Homework/hw-2/HW 2: Risk Assessment.md

 ## Submission Requirements

-[ ] 100 Points - Submit your comprehensive risk management documents to Learning Suite.
+Submit your comprehensive risk management documents to Learning Suite.
 Submit documents in the appropriate file format.